 The Bob and Brad C2 features an impressive 2000-3200 RPM.
-For a small gun we have to agree this is more than enough.
+For a small gun, we have to agree that this is more than enough.

-That said, 3200rpm is impressive and might even feel a little too intense for some people.
+That said, 3200rpm is impressive and might even feel a bit too intense for some users.

 That’s why we feel the first speed should’ve been a little lower.
 2000rpm feels a little too high for a start.
 Would’ve been better to start at 1200-1400rpm.